Catchphrase (British game show): Notable moments

-"Snake charmer" (1994)
+"Snake Charmer" (1994)

-One of the most famous moments in the show's history included a ready money bonus catchphrase where the answer to the puzzle was "Snake charmer".
-However, the puzzle was uncovered in such a way which caused the audience, the contestants and host Roy Walker to laugh uncontrollably as the game went on as it appeared Mr. Chips and the snake were doing something sexual.
-Originally broadcast on 30 December 1994 as the ninth episode of series ten (production episode was listed as the fifth episode), this was edited in the original ITV broadcast, but it did appear two years later on the blooper show It'll Be Alright on the Night (the episode titled Alright on the Night's Cockup Trip, first aired on 12 October 1996).
+One of the most famous moments in the show's history included a Bonus Catchphrase where the puzzle was uncovered in a way which made Mr. Chips and a snake appear to be performing a sexual act.
+The audience, the contestants and host Roy Walker laughed uncontrollably as the puzzle was revealed.
+Originally broadcast on 30 December 1994 as the ninth episode of series ten, this was edited in the original ITV broadcast, but it did appear uncensored two years later on the out-take show It'll Be Alright on the Night.

-"Dicing with death" (2014)
+"Dicing With Death" (2014)

-On the 2014 Mother's Day celebrity special, one of the Bonus Catchphrases was "Dicing with death".
-The first piece revealed was of a hand moving up and down in a rapid motion near the person's waist, making it look like the person may have been pleasuring himself.
-Like the aforementioned "Snake charmer" incident, this caused the entire studio to break out in laughter as the picture was revealed in a similar manner.
+On the 2014 Mother's Day celebrity special, one of the Bonus Catchphrases caused a very similar incident to 1994's "Snake Charmer" puzzle.
+The first piece revealed was of a hand moving up and down in a rapid motion near the person's waist, making it look like the person may have been masturbating.
+Like the aforementioned "Snake Charmer" incident, this caused the entire studio to break out in laughter as the picture was revealed in a similar manner.

+"The Tail Wagging The Dog" (2019)

+On another celebrity edition featuring the Bonus Catchphrase, which was originally broadcast on 12 January 2019, the first selected square revealed an animation of a dog's head shaking very vigorously with a large grin on its face and hanging in the air.
+This caused the same reaction for the audience of this episode while the contestants and host Stephen Mulhern grimaced at this picture as it was revealed in a very humorous looking way.

 Theme music

 Catchphrase's original theme tune and incidental music were composed by television composer Ed Welch, whose original version of the theme was used for the TVS incarnation of the show, until 28 October 1994.
 It was also used on Family Catchphrase in 1994.

 The show returned on 4 November 1994 with a brand new look and now being produced by Action Time for Carlton Television.
 The show's theme and incidental music was re-tuned, and was composed by Simon Etchell whose version was used from 1994 to 1999, with some slight alterations made in late 1998.

 From 2000 to 2002, a third version of the Catchphrase theme music was used.
 It was a re-mixed and "jazzed-up" version of the previous theme, composed by Simon Etchell and was used alongside a revamped title sequence followed by a new studio set.

-From 2013 onwards, a fourth version was introduced, based on Ed Welch's original theme and composed by Marc Sylvan and Richard Jacques.
+From 2013 onward, a fourth version was introduced, based on Ed Welch's original theme and composed by Marc Sylvan and Richard Jacques.
 A new title sequence, logo and studio set was also created for the series.

-Voiceovers

-The first series was voiced by Andrew Lodge.
-Nick Jackson replaced him from series 2 until series 9 where the original TVS run ended.
-Ted Robbins took over the voiceover's mascot in series 10, followed by Charles Foster briefly in series 11 (Robbins later returned for series 12, but was not credited), and finally Robin Kermode during series 13, which was Walker's final series.

-In the Weir era, Chris Jarvis was the show's announcer and in the Curry daytime series, Peter Dickson took over the role in series 17.

-Since 2013, the voiceover has been provided by Jonathan Gould.